 Knowing that this solution was only temporary, Darlene persisted.
 She introduced the family to a case manager, who helped Craig and Laura complete job training and other courses, and apply for work and permanent housing.

 Supported by a strong network of care, the family continues to take crucial steps each day towards becoming self-sufficient and independent.
-They’re so thankful to have a roof over their heads, and to know that they’ll be safe this Christmas.
+They’re so thankful to have a roof over their heads, and to know that they’ll be safe.

 Mission Australia has been helping people move towards independence for more than 155 years, and our commitment to this vital work has never been stronger.